-- Creamy base substance: This is something creamy like Aloe Vera, Shea Butter, or Coconut Oil and will need to be melted down during the making process.
+- Creamy base substance: this is something creamy like Aloe Vera, Shea Butter, or Coconut Oil and will need to be melted down during the making process.

-- Something more substantial to hold it all together: Many recipes call for beeswax for this but you can use various clays or soaps as a vegan substitute.
+- Something more substantial to hold it all together: many recipes call for beeswax for this but you can use various clays or soaps as a vegan substitute.

-- Some sort of colorant: Usually this is activated charcoal, cacao powder, or burnt almond paste and it’s also where the process gets messy (charcoal can get everywhere!).
+- Some sort of colorant: usually this is activated charcoal, cacao powder, or burnt almond paste and it’s also where the process gets messy (charcoal can get everywhere!).

 These ingredients must be mixed together, usually in different layers to achieve proper mixing, so it can be quite involved by the time you’re done.

-She’s actually working on experimenting with different soaps in determination to remedy this issue, but until then, offers a simplified non-soap recipe.
+She’s actually working on experimenting with different soaps to remedy this issue, but until then, offers a simplified non-soap recipe.
 Another good, slightly more involved non-soap recipe can be found here.

 Reach out with questions, thoughts, suggestions, and good vibes by leaving a a comment or sending a note!